patadune/qwerty-fr/README.md

 ## 💡 Philosophy overview

-This layout is a strict superset of the QWERTY layout.
+This layout is a strict superset of the UK QWERTY layout.
+The UK layout was chosen because it shares the same ISO geometry as the AZERTY layout.
 This means that **all the keys** of the QWERTY layout are kept in the same location.
 Anyone using a QWERTY layout can type on the QWERTY-fr layout without even knowing that they are not typing on a QWERTY layout.

 In order to type special characters with diacritics, there are a few simple rules to know. <kbd>AltGr</kbd> corresponds to <kbd>Option ⌥</kbd> on macOS, and <kbd>Ctrl</kbd> <kbd>Alt</kbd> on Windows (useful if you don't have the <kbd>AltGr</kbd> key):